Autodesk-Forge/forge-viewhubs-desktop/README.md

 The CEF Sharp library should work on `AnyCPU`, but this sample uses only `x64` version.
 [This issue](https://github.com/cefsharp/CefSharp/issues/1714) entry explains how to adjust it, if needed.

 To keep keys locally, the sample defines a `web.keys.config` file that is added to **.gitignore**.
-On local development environment, this files stores the keys.
+On local development environment, this file stores the keys.
 When commit to Github, this file is not included.

 The AWS Elastic Beanstalk deployment cannot override `web.config` variables on deployment, so this sample includes a **transform** on the `web.Release.config` to remove them.
 With that it should work.